Previous dayApril 30, 2026Next day

 6.1 km---✓ ReviewedUSGS →

-On April 30, 2026 at 23:57 UTC, a magnitude 2.6 earthquake struck 51 km SSE of Whites City, New Mexico.
-The hypocenter lay at 6.1 km, placing this in the shallow crustal category.
-Geolocation places the event at 31.719°N, -104.255°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.6 earthquake was recorded 51 km SSE of Whites City, New Mexico on April 30, 2026 at 23:57 UTC.
+This was a shallow crustal earthquake, focused at 6.1 km depth.
+The epicenter is at 31.719°, -104.255°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30